 PECO’s Low-Income Usage Reduction Program (LIURP) provides energy efficiency services and energy education to PECO’s low-income customers to reduce their energy usage and increase the affordability of their energy bills.
 The evaluations estimated the impact of LIURP on participants’ energy usage, energy bills, and payment compliance and surveyed customers to analyze the impact of energy education and program satisfaction.
-In the 2016 program evaluation, APPRISE also conducted observations of audits on a sample of jobs.
+In the 2016 and 2017 program evaluations, APPRISE also conducted observations of audits on a sample of jobs.
 This research provided information on potential changes to program services and implementation that may lead to increased program savings.
-The evaluation of 2017 participants is assessing the program process, examining the impacts of program treatments on energy usage and affordability, and surveying customers to assess program satisfaction.

 APPRISE was the lead contractor for the evaluation of the National Low-Income Weatherization Assistance Program (WAP).
 APPRISE had three key partners for this effort – Blasnik and Associates, Dahloff Associates, and the Energy Center of Wisconsin, and was also supported by technical experts from across the country.
 The evaluation consisted of data collection from state WAP offices, local agencies, and participating and nonparticipating clients.
 Utility data was collected and analyzed for a sample of clients from every state and submetering studies were conducted to assess impacts on clients who use bulk fuels and to conduct special technical studies.
 The evaluation assessed program operations and delivery, energy impacts, and non-energy impacts, and made recommendations for modifications to program design and delivery.